 Our vision is to become a reputable grassroots mental health organization that does its part in eradicating the stigma associated with mental illness and one that advocates for those suffering alone in darkness; Our mission is to extend a helping hand, provide educational resources, and offer a listening ear to those who feel isolated and unheard; Our goal is to network with like-minded individuals and other grassroots organizations that were formed to uplift, encourage, and better the communities from which they came.

 Nazarah's Heaven (NsH) was created to assist, support, and encourage individuals who feel lost and cannot seem to find their way.
 Individuals who do not have access to proper care, guidance, and mental health resources.
 Individuals who are, sadly, unaware that there is a name for “it” and help does exist.

-We want to tear down the walls of shame and embarrassment and do away with the stigma that someone who suffers from mental illness cannot live a "normal" life or be productive.
-The individuals we look forward to proudly serving will feel a sense of importance.
-For the simplicity of listening, without judgment, can be life changing.
+NsH wants to tear down the walls of shame and embarrassment and do away with the stigma that someone who suffers from mental illness cannot live a viable, productive life—for the simplicity of listening, without judgment, can be life-changing.